ReSound Savi: Essential Tech in a Budget-Friendly Line

 No AI-based noise reduction

-Unlike ReSound’s premium Vivia models, the Savi does not feature a DNN chip which is designed for advanced speech-in-noise performance.Not currently offered in custom or BTE styles
+Unlike ReSound’s premium Vivia models, the Savi does not feature a DNN chip which is designed for advanced speech-in-noise performance.Not currently offered in BTE styles

 Fewer processing channels and advanced features like M&RIE or tap control.